Azure/AzOps-Accelerator/README.md

 # AzOps Accelerator

 This template repository helps you get started with the [AzOps](https://github.com/Azure/AzOps) integrated CI/CD solution.
-It showcases how the AzOps can be used in Azure DevOps and GitHub to pull and push Azure policies.
+It showcases how the AzOps can be used in Azure DevOps and GitHub to pull and push Azure resources such as policyDefinitions, policyAssignments and roleAssignments.

 ### Documentation